JoanMontesM/SMPC-miniproject/README.md

 This evidence supports the use of sad and happy music as two psychologically separable emotional categories, aligning respectively with the low-valence/low-arousal and high-valence/high-arousal quadrants of the circumplex model.

-Therefore, using the methodology of Taruffi et al., I selected four instrumental excerpts for the experiment:
+Therefore, using the methodology of Taruffi et al., I selected four instrumental excerpts for the experiment: (ADD TABLE OF THE EXECERPTS with name 1, 2, 3, 4)
 - Sad excerpts:
   1. Death is the Road to Awe from Clint Mansell.
   2. The Black Dog and The Scottish Play from Hilmar Örn Hilmarsson.